Sodium picosulfate/magnesium/citric acid (By mouth)

 Used to cleanse the bowels in preparation for a colonoscopy.
 This medicine is a laxative.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to citric acid, magnesium oxide, or sodium picosulfate, or you have problems emptying food or liquids from your stomach.
+Do not use it if you had an allergic reaction to citric acid, magnesium oxide, or sodium picosulfate, or if you have stomach or bowel problems (including blockage, perforation, or problems emptying food or liquids from your stomach).

 How to Use This Medicine: